How to fix iPhone not locking and sleeping automatically

 Restart your iPhone

-Often several glitches happen on your iPhone simply because you haven’t restarted it in a long time.
+Several inconveniences may happen on your iPhone simply because you haven’t restarted it in a long time.
 To ensure a smooth experience, turn off your iPhone and turn it back on.
-Try to form a habit of doing this at least once every three days.

 Install the latest version of iOS

-If you’re on an old version of iOS, consider updating to the latest version, which should have quashed the bugs.
-For this, go to Settings > General > Software Update.
+If you’re on an old version of iOS, consider updating to the latest version from Settings > General > Software Update, which should have quashed the bugs.

 Live with compromises or stop using iOS beta